 University Studies - BS, Leadership Studies Concentration

-A University Studies Degree is an interdisciplinary major that consists of a concentration of 26 hours and two minors of 15-18 hours each.
-The University Studies Degree format was created to provide students the flexibility to combine areas of study that are of special interest.
-University Studies - Leadership Studies is administered by the Department of Agricultural Leadership, Education, and Communications.
+The University Studies-Leadership (USAL/LED) degree is an interdisciplinary program requiring the completion of 120 semester credit hours with a concentration of 26 hours of leadership studies and two 15-18 credit hour minors.
+The University Studies Degree format was created to provide the student the flexibility to combine areas of study that are of special interest.
 In the leadership studies concentration, students learn theories and models of the leadership process and they use analysis and evaluation to synthesize multiple leadership theories.
-This interdisciplinary program allows you the ability to customize your higher educational experience to your future career goals unlike any other degree at Texas A&M University.
-This innovative degree empowers you to develop an understanding of foundational leadership theory in your chosen context.
-The student, with support from the advisor, will choose minors to assist them in creating a degree plan that will allow students to gain the knowledge and skills required for their chosen career path.
+This interdisciplinary program allows students the ability to customize their higher education experience to their future career goals.
+The student, with support from an USAL/LED advisor, will choose minors to assist them in creating a degree plan that will allow students to gain the knowledge and skills required for their chosen career path.

 |Code||Title||Semester Credit Hours|

 |ALED 202||Introduction to Leadership||3|

 |ALED 424||Applied Ethics in Leadership||3|

 & POLS 207

 Select from the following: